Course Code: GES117

 ed2go has reached a nationwide agreement with several pharmacies that will give our Pharmacy Technician Program students an important leg-up in the job market.
 These pharmacies will offer their renowned externship programs to you, provided you meet basic qualifications.
 Externs will get hands-on experience that includes assisting pharmacists with prescriptions, answering patient questions about medications, and a bevy of administrative duties.

 In order to qualify for an externship, you'll have to pass a drug screening test, obtain professional liability insurance, complete a background check and employment verification, meet current immunization standards, and conform with and complete any state mandates, such as registration, fingerprinting, licensing, etc. Additional forms may be necessary for externships with certain pharmacies.
 It may take up to 12 weeks to find an available opening.

 *Disclaimer: An externship with these pharmacies is not guaranteed.
 You must apply to the program and complete the prerequisite criteria before being accepted.
 Positions in the externship program are contingent on availability at each pharmacy location.
 You may also set up your own externship at any other retail or hospital facility.
-The externship is an additional 100 hours.
-To participate in the CVS or Walgreens externships, you must not have a criminal record.
-Background checks will be conducted prior to your admittance into the externship program.

 PLEASE NOTE: Walgreens is not currently able to place externship students in Arizona and Florida because they're piloting a POWER project in those states.
 An alternate externship may be available in these states.